-Editing costs are based on an hourly/half-day rate, as the amount of work required for editing varies greatly from text to text.
+Editing costs and costs of other language-related services are usually based on an hourly/half-day rate, as the amount of work required varies greatly from text to text.
 After receiving the full text, I can provide a time estimate and we can decide on an approach together.

 I’ll use Microsoft Word’s Track Changes feature to indicate all changes made to your document.

 Texts written by non-native speakers may require more focus on issues likely to arise from cultural differences (e.g., communication style) and linguistic differences (e.g., word use, sentence structure).
 This may in turn affect the amount of time required for editing.